WestCoastPotato/Riot-API-Data/README.md

 - Work on homepage UI
 - What day of the week does a person win the most?
 What time of day?

+## How to Run
+Since this isn't hosted on anything at the moment, we can run it by running npm start on both the client and the server.
+Doing so will allow the user to run the application locally.
+(This will become more complex if we use local data storage).
+As of right now, since everything is not online the data is purely gathered through API calls.
+This is very inefficient and will change on deployment

 ## Requires
 - Node.js v6.11
 - npm v5.3